ppy/osu-wiki/wiki/Tournaments/FL4T/1/en.md

 ## Participants

-*Participants will be listed until the Qualifiers results are out.*
+*Participants will be listed after the Qualifiers results are out.*

 ## Mappools